 The median net cost of students who receive federal financial aid.
 This is lower than the price advertised by the school.

 An economics major can be a stepping stone to entry-level careers in finance, banking, or accounting.
-Three years after completing their degree, bachelor of economics graduates earn a weighted average salary of $60,396, which is 30% more than the national average for all bachelor students from the same graduation year.
+4 years after completing their degree, bachelor of economics graduates earn a weighted average salary of $72,055, which is 41% more than the national average for all bachelor students from the same graduation year.
+This means an economics degree is definitely worth it.

 Our bachelor’s degree in economics rankings cover 367 of the 413 programs available, accounting for 97% of total conferrals.